michaelwu1002/Flask-Todo-List-Web-App/README.md

 $ python app.py
 ```
 Afterwards, you should see something like this in the terminal: ![Terminal Screenshot](https://github.com/michaelwu1002/flask_todo_list/blob/main/Screen%20Shot%202021-05-19%20at%204.33.54%20PM.png)
 Copy and paste the url after "Running on" into your web browser and you will be able to use the todo web app.
+To stop running the web app, press CTRL+C to quit.